f1nal3/Juniorgram/Docs/Workflow.md

 # Global delivery
 The development of the application is broken down into some intermediate steps.
 Each stage is described in a specific milestone.
 When all the tasks nested in the current cycle have been completed, a procedure for capturing the changes is initiated.
 This procedure is called a release.
-It commits to the main branch and starts the CI/CD procedure which sends the updated binaries to the server.
+It commits to the main branch and starts the CI/CD procedure which sends the updated binaries to the kernel.